All Episodes

 My review of the investigative file.

-So this is a case agent right here, okay?
+So this is the case agent right here, okay?

-Which means he's the guy that's running the case, uh, including the defendant's criminal history records and from reports of other law enforcement officers involved in the investigation.
+Which means he's the guy that's running the case, including the defendants' criminal history records and from reports of other law enforcement officers involved in the investigation.

-The United State unemployment system and pandemic unemployment assistance.
+The New York State unemployment system and pandemic unemployment assistance.

-The U.S. Social Security Act uh established a federal and state unemployment insurance UI uh system designed to provide uh benefits to unemployed people.
+The U.S. Social Security Act established a federal and state unemployment insurance UI system designed to provide benefits to unemployed people.

-Each state administers a separate uh unemployment insurance program with guidelines established by federal law.
+Each state administers a separate unemployment insurance program with guidelines established by federal law.

 The United States Department of Labor exercises general oversight over the UI.